Assignment Help

 Use Tables and Figures Strategically

-APA recommends tables for complex data with many statistics across conditions, and figures (charts, graphs) for trends and patterns that are better visualized than listed.
-Every table and figure needs a numbered title (Table 1, Figure 2), a descriptive caption, and consistent formatting.
-Understanding descriptive vs. inferential statistics helps you choose what belongs in which format.
+APA recommends tables for complex data and figures for trends better visualized.
+Every table and figure needs a numbered title and descriptive caption.

 7